 Unfortunately, like so many men in his situation, he split off these two sides of himself, and externalized them, when through Facebook, he “reconnected” with a former girlfriend, Nicole.
 For Thomas:

-• The Father was embodied in his relationship with his wife, Carrie,
+- The Father was embodied in his relationship with his wife, Carrie,

-• while he began to share his dreams, his “crazy strivings,” with this lover from his youth, Nicole.
+- while he began to share his dreams, his “crazy strivings,” with this lover from his youth, Nicole.
 Through that relationship, he was able to become the “rebellious.”

 More on that in a bit…

-Breaking Out into a Midlife Crisis
+Breaking out into a midlife crisis

 Thomas was not the only male in the family struggling with rebellion and ambivalence.
 Thomas’s son, Timothy, was now 17 and looking at colleges.
 He had so many choices ahead of him, and Thomas did an outstanding job of helping his son to carefully consider the options.
-But he son was also struggling with his own ambivalence about leaving a home, where he had two supportive, loving parents.
+But his son was also struggling with his own ambivalence about leaving a home, where he had two supportive, loving parents.
 That ambivalence showed up in fights with his mother, Carrie.

 Carrie told me that she felt like she had two teenagers at home, not just one.
 When she’d ask for cooperation around household tasks, that used to be “no big deal,” now their son, put up a fight.
 When she’d turn to Thomas for support in talking to Timothy about compliance, she’d hear: “Go easy on him, he’s just got one more year at home…”